locka99/opcua/docs/README.md

 How you do this depends on your dist, either through `apt-get` or `dnf`.

-1. Install latest stable rust, e.g. using rustup
+1. Install latest stable rust, e.g. via `rustup`
-2. Install gcc and OpenSSL development libs & headers.
+2. Install gcc and OpenSSL development libs & headers, e.g. `sudo apt-get gcc libssl-dev`

 ## Workspace Layout